THE SUNDERLAND SITE - PAGE 071

 2660 (or 2659) tons

 A steamship, a passenger ship that became a cargo ship & had a short & difficult life.
-Per 1 (launch of Dhoolia, ex Mechanics Magazine of 1872), 2 (data re Dhoolia, ex Nautical Magazine 1872, p#1043), 3 ('pdf' file, Court of Inquiry re 1876 sinking), 4 (summary of the Court hearing), 5 (Miramar, link, you now must be registered to access).
-100.8 metres long perpendicular to perpendicular, 330.8 ft., then the largest ship ever built on the River Wear.
+Per 1 (launch of Dhoolia, ex Mechanics Magazine of 1872), 2 (data re Dhoolia, ex Nautical Magazine 1872, p#1043), 3 ('pdf' file, Court of Inquiry re 1876 sinking), 4 (summary of the Court hearing), 5 (loss report at line 56), 6 (Miramar, link, you now must be registered to access).
+330.8 ft. long (100.83 metres) perpendicular to perpendicular, signal letters WRJS, 350 HP engines by Oswald & Co. of Sunderland, launched Jun.
+22, 1872, then the largest ship ever built on the River Wear.
 Schooner rigged with three masts & with passenger accommodation most luxurious (with a dining table 50 ft. long & punkahs).
-Signal letters WRJS.
 Dhoolia?
 Not sure exactly where it is located in India, but it is 215 miles from Bombay, today's Mumbai.
 The webmaster has a few editions of Lloyd's Register available to him from 'Google' books - see left.
-The vessel was built for C. M. Norwood & Co. of Hull, intended for their 'Red Cross Line' of Calcutta passenger trade between England & Calcutta, India, via the Suez canal.
+The vessel was built for C. M. Norwood & Co. of Hull, intended for their 'Red Cross Line' of Calcutta (now Kolkata), India, passenger trade between England & Calcutta, via the Suez canal.
 In Sep.
 1873, the vessel ran aground in the Red Sea, en route to India, & 'sustained very considerable damage to her bottom'.
 The vessel was then sold, to Hill, Smith & Co. of Hull, brought to Hull & there repaired by Earle's Shipbuilding and Engineering Company.
 At considerable expense it would appear.
-Captain Hill, presumably the 'Hill' of Hill, Smith & Co. stated that the cost of acquisition & repair amounted to about £14,000.
-The vessel voyaged to Calcutta & Colombo but en route, in Apl.
+Captain Hill, presumably the 'Hill' of Hill, Smith & Co., stated that the cost of acquisition & repair amounted to about £14,000.
+The vessel voyaged to Calcutta & Colombo (Ceylon, now Sri Lanka) but en route, in Apl.
 1875, the vessel grounded again, this time in the Suez canal.
 She was not seriously damaged, completed her voyage & upon return to Hull was again repaired.
 There would seem to be no possibility that these groundings & repairs made her any the less seaworthy, all repairs being completed quite properly.
-The vessel made 2 voyages to New Orleans, a voyage to Odessa in southern Ukraine, & 2 to Alexandria, Egypt, likely returning with grain.
+The vessel made 2 voyages to New Orleans, U.S.A., a voyage to Odessa in southern Ukraine, & two to Alexandria, Egypt, likely returning with grain.
 On Dec.
-3, 1876 the vessel left Alexandria for Hull, with 2600/2700 (maybe 2800) tons of cargo, largely cotton seed & barley & also wheat and beans.
+3, 1876 the vessel left Alexandria for Hull, with 2800 tons of cargo, largely cotton seed & barley & also wheat & beans.
 John H. (Henry) Stephens was in command with a crew all told of 43.
 On Dec.
 11, 1876, the ship lost the use on one of her boilers due to the action or perhaps inaction of Henry Dibb, the 2nd engineer.
 The ship left Gibraltar on Dec.
 17, 1876, & encountered strong head seas & high winds, soon a major gale, after rounding Cape St. Vincent.
 I must direct you to the Court record above (3) for the blow-by-blow of what then happened, but in a nutshell, heavy seas broke over the ship on the evening of Dec.
 22, 1876.
 Those raging seas broke open the doors to the officers' berths, & broke thru a wooden bulkhead between those quarters & the very large engine room hatchway.
 The water cascaded down into the engine room.
 The crew did what they could to repair the bulkhead & keep the ship in as safe as possible a position relative to the seas.
 Steering chains broke & steering had to be done from the aft wheel.
 The water continued to pour in, the boilers became extinguished & the ship wallowed.
 By 8:30 a.m. on Dec.
 23, 1876, there was 10 or 11 feet of water in the engine room.
 Malta (not sure which one) arrived on the scene & the crew left the ship, some at 9:30 a.m. & others later, I think, but am not sure, via Malta's boats.
 The Captain & the donkey-man were the last to leave at 2:30 p.m. that day when there were 16 to 17 feet of water in the engine room.
 The ship foundered during the night, at or about 43.26N/9.30W, close to the NW tip of Spain.
 Malta continued with her voyage to Corunna, (I presume A Coruña in Spain), & in due course landed all of the crew except one, back in England.
 So no loss of life.
 The conclusion of the Court was that had the bulkhead been of iron rather than wood, the ship would likely have survived the storm.
 In the future no ship with such a bulkhead would ever get surveyor approved.
 The master & crew were commended for their actions throughout except for Henry Dibb, whose licence was cancelled for neglect of duty & drunkenness.
 Can you add to and/or correct the above?

 A passenger/cargo ship.
 Per 1 (Baltic Lloyd), 2 (Ernst Moritz Arndt), 3 (Habana), 4 (modest image of Habana), 5 (Miramar, link, you now must be registered to access).
 317.0 ft. long, one funnel, two masts, speed of 12 knots, signal letters QPBH.
 Built for 'Baltischer Lloyd' (Baltic Lloyd), of Stettin, Germany, (& German registered), which company would appear to have gone into liquidation on Apl.
 25, 1876.
 Her maiden voyage was from London to New York via Le Havre, France, on Feb.
 2, 1873.
 Six transatlantic voyages, the last being Stettin to New York via Antwerp, Belgium, on May 28, 1874.
 In 1879, the vessel was sold to 'A. López Y Compañia', of Barcelona, Spain, & renamed Habana.
 It was sold again, in 1881, to 'Compañia Trasatlántica Española', which company in 1886/1896, & maybe before, served the New York to Havana, Cuba, route.
 Lloyd's Register of 1882/83 states 'Delegacion de la Cia Trasatlántica' of Barcelona to be her registered owner.
 The vessel was used on the New York to Havana route.
 Habana was scrapped at Genoa, Italy, in the 3rd quarter of 1900.
 Can you help any?